shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Why are you hiding behind a tree?
 And why is your voice weird?"

-"Mudrich I need you to not go berserk, ok?"
+"Mudrich I need you *not* to go berserk, ok?"

-"Ok…" Mudrich held up a hand over her eyes, trying to see into the dark better.
+"Ok…" Mudrich peered into the darkness, trying to see behind the tree.

 "Remember how I was fixing those boots, and how they were made for cats?"